j13343sh/Rune-Factory-Inheritance-Research/articles/Messhilite-Inheritance.md

 ## Why It Matters

-Observation results suggest that Messhilite inheritance behavior may provide practical evidence supporting the Candidate Count Model.
+Observation results suggest that Messhilite inheritance behavior may provide practical evidence consistent with the Candidate Count Model.

-Rather than representing an isolated inheritance mechanic, Messhilite Inheritance may serve as one validation interface connecting gameplay observations with broader conceptual models.
+Rather than representing an isolated inheritance mechanic, Messhilite Inheritance serves as a validation interface connecting gameplay observations with broader conceptual models.

+Validation in this context does not mean proof.
+It means checking whether repeated observations are consistent with the proposed conceptual model.

 ---